eherr/py_fbx_wrapper/README.md

 To automate this step, a custom pre-build event is defined in the project file FBXImporterWrapper.csproj for which only the path to the environment needs to be changed.

+Note the module fbx_importer.pyd can only be imported if libfbxsdk.dll is in the same directory.

 ## License
 Copyright (c) 2019 DFKI GmbH.